mHubbell/shutterstock-api-sandbox/README.md

 Save the file and switch back to your browser.
 Refresh the page.
 Note the button text has changed to reflect your changes.
 Wow!

+### Commit your changes

+Now that weve modified some code we can commit our change and create a pull request in github.
+Before doing this make sure we have added you as a `collaborator` on this repository so that you can commit your branch.
+On your command line:

+`git add *` - This will add of your changes to the files (You can be more specific by typing `git add src/Search.jsx`) `git commit -m "<type a description of what you did here>"` - This will create a commit `git push` - This will push your changes back to github.
+You will be asked for your username and password here but that should only happen the first time

+Now you can go to the repo in Github and you will be prompted to "create a pull request" with your newly pushed branch.
+Do that and we will take a look and then merge it.

 ### Understanding the application

 Modifying a single file is one thing, understanding how it all fits together is a bit more challenging.